Moondrop Space Travel 2 Ultra

 Main Differences

-• The driver unit size is 13 mm on Moondrop Space Travel 2 Ultra and 11 mm on Oppo Enco Free 4.
+• Driver unit size is 13 mm on Moondrop Space Travel 2 Ultra and 11 mm on Oppo Enco Free 4.

 • Battery life is 7 hours on Moondrop Space Travel 2 Ultra and 11 hours on Oppo Enco Free 4.

-• The battery life of the charging case is 24 hours on Moondrop Space Travel 2 Ultra and 34 hours on Oppo Enco Free 4.
+• Battery life of the charging case is 24 hours on Moondrop Space Travel 2 Ultra and 34 hours on Oppo Enco Free 4.

-• The charge time is 1.5 hours for Moondrop Space Travel 2 Ultra and 0.85 hours for Oppo Enco Free 4.
+• Charge time is 1.5 hours on Moondrop Space Travel 2 Ultra and 0.85 hours on Oppo Enco Free 4.

 • Battery power is 35 mAh on Moondrop Space Travel 2 Ultra and 62 mAh on Oppo Enco Free 4.

-• Battery power of the charging case is 380 mAh on Moondrop Space Travel 2 Ultra and 530 mAh on Oppo Enco Free 4.
+• Charging case battery power is 380 mAh on Moondrop Space Travel 2 Ultra and 530 mAh on Oppo Enco Free 4.

-• Moondrop Space Travel 2 Ultra supports LDAC while Oppo Enco Free 4 does not.
+• LDAC support is present on Moondrop Space Travel 2 Ultra but not available on Oppo Enco Free 4.

-• Oppo Enco Free 4 supports LDHC while Moondrop Space Travel 2 Ultra does not.
+• LDHC support is present on Oppo Enco Free 4 but not available on Moondrop Space Travel 2 Ultra.

-• The maximum Bluetooth range is 10 m on Moondrop Space Travel 2 Ultra and 40 m on Oppo Enco Free 4.
+• Maximum Bluetooth range is 10 m on Moondrop Space Travel 2 Ultra and 40 m on Oppo Enco Free 4.

 • The number of microphones is 2 on Moondrop Space Travel 2 Ultra and 6 on Oppo Enco Free 4.